Dolphin-Devs/FridgeMaster/README.md

 ## 🤝 Contribution & Feedback
 If you want to say **thank you** or/and support active development of Fridge Mater:
 - Add a [GitHub Star](https://github.com/eunyoungKim0728/FridgeMaster) to the project.
+- **Bug Report**: Found a bug?
+Let us know by creating a [GitHub Issue](https://github.com/eunyoungKim0728/FridgeMaster/issues/new?template=bug-report.md).
+- **Feature Request**: Have an idea to make FridgeMaster better?
+Submit your suggestions as a [Feature Request](https://github.com/eunyoungKim0728/FridgeMaster/issues/new?template=feature-request.md).
+We'd love to hear from you!
 - Leave a review on our **FridgeMaster** page.

 ## ❤️ Support the author